 One big battery: Cars are parked up 95 per cent of the time, says Professor Town, making them an ideal battery source.

 A typical car park at a large shopping centre with 4,500 electric vehicles plugged into the grid could store almost twice that of the Tesla battery in South Australia (currently one of the world's biggest lithium-ion batteries), effectively becoming a power plant right in the city, says Professor Graham Town of Macquarie’s School of Engineering.

 “Most people don’t think about the positive impact vehicles can have for electricity storage, they only think about them draining energy,” he says.
 “They are actually a huge storage resource - especially if cars continue to be used the way they are now to commute to work or to the shops and back, where they are stationary 95 per cent of the time.”

-Professor Town will present his findings at the NSW Annual Electric Energy Conference today.
-(Eds: Tuesday 27 Nov).
+Professor Town will present his findings at the NSW Annual Electric Energy Conference today (Tuesday 27 November).
 He’ll speak about his research and collaboration with other academics, to government, power companies, electric car manufacturers and battery manufacturers.

 ‘We could reduce Greenhouse gas emissions by about 20 per cent’